Aliases for STRA6 Gene

 GeneCards Summary for STRA6 Gene

 STRA6 (Stimulated By Retinoic Acid 6) is a Protein Coding gene.
-Diseases associated with STRA6 include microphthalmia, syndromic 9 and diaphragmatic eventration.
+Diseases associated with STRA6 include Microphthalmia, Syndromic 9 and Colobomatous Microphthalmia.
 Among its related pathways are Diseases associated with visual transduction and the visual cycle I (vertebrates) and Retinoid cycle disease events.
 GO annotations related to this gene include receptor activity and vitamin transporter activity.